Atomnp/Atomnp/README.md

-### Hello, I am cybersecurity and AI enthusiast.
-I also work as a part-time freelancer. if you have some project that might interest me, feel free to contact
+**Hello, I am cybersecurity and AI enthusiast.
+I also work as a part-time freelancer. if you have some project that might interest me, feel free to contact me on my email**

 <!--
 **Atomnp/Atomnp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.